A green solution? So what?

 An obvious thing to say, and perhaps a little subjective, but whether it's suppliers, politicians, or regulatory bodies pushing, or customers pulling, the "green imperative" seems set to work its way into the world of IT one way or another.

-More details of the research discussed above, along with lessons to be learned and insights from a range of industry speakers, will be presented at the up and coming Reg Debate, which you can sign up for here.
+More details of the research discussed above, along with lessons to be learned and insights from a range of industry speakers, will be presented at the up and coming Reg Debate.
 Every attendee will receive a free copy of the full Green Computing Report too.®